 On January 27, 2005, the Company entered into employment agreements with Messrs.
 Reed, Vermulen, O'Neill and Walsh.
 These individuals are referred to as the "management investors."
-The terms of these employment agreements are substantially similar other than the individual's title, salary, bonus, option and restricted stock entitlements, which are summarized in the tables above.
-The employment agreements provide for a three-year term ending on June 28, 2008.
+The terms of these employment agreements are substantially similar, other than the individual's title, salary, bonus, option, restricted stock and restricted stock unit entitlements.
+The employment agreements provided for a three-year term ending on June 28, 2008.
 The employment agreements also provide for one-year automatic extensions absent written notice from either party of its intention not to extend the agreement.

-Under the employment agreements, each management investor is entitled to a base salary at a specified annual rate plus an incentive bonus based upon the achievement of certain performance objectives to be determined by the Board.
-The employment agreements also provide that each management investor will receive restricted shares of our common stock and options to purchase additional shares of our common stock, subject to certain conditions and restrictions on transferability.
+Under the employment agreements, each management investor is entitled to a base salary at a specified annual rate, plus an incentive bonus based upon the achievement of certain performance objectives to be determined by the Board.
+The employment agreements also provide that each management investor will receive restricted shares and restricted stock units of our common stock and options to purchase additional shares of our common stock, subject to certain conditions and restrictions on transferability.